Hackers-D/Ultraviolet-Old-Embed-Only/README.md

 # How to make a Ultraviolet proxy, or connect it with your frontend

-This guide covers the setup of Ultraviolet (UV), including creating a new basic frontend or integrating your existing one.
-If you need assistance, feel free to DM me on Discord @crllect.
-Huge thanks to @percslol for help with migrating to 3.x.x

 ## PREFACE

 If anything here should be changed, please feel free to submit a pr or dm me directly.
 If anything here was at all useful, please consider staring the repo, it helps a ton!